(Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!)

 It’s good Greek philosophy, but crummy biblical theology.

 It is important to note that if you were only considering the Bible, and allowing it to speak for itself, you would very naturally come to the belief that angels have bodies.
 I am thoroughly convinced that so many have come to believe differently not based on Scripture, but on the outside influences of certain philosophical and theological perspectives.

-It is equally important to remember that the Bible was written by two categories of people: 1) Those who personally experienced the events described, and 2) Those who knew the people who personally experienced them.
+It is equally important to remember that most of the Bible was written by two categories of people: 1) Those who personally experienced the events described, and 2) Those who knew the people who personally experienced them.
 With that in mind, ask yourself a very important question: how would the biblical characters have understood their interactions with angels?

 Perhaps Lot thought to himself, “It only seems like those two angels are eating with me.”
 Perhaps Elijah said, “It only felt like an angel touched me, and that whole ‘chariot of fire’ thing was just a good show.”
 Perhaps Jacob believed he was wrestling around with a hologram: one that happened to physically dislocate his hip.
 Perhaps they all believed that what they were seeing was a temporary illusion of some sort.

 Perhaps . . . but it would really strain credibility.